 “Oh that’s heaps,” Sadek exclaims as she dumps the candle out into a bowl.
 “No wonder you haven’t been able to hear.”

 When I look, I see several disgusting white lumps, each the size of the eraser on the end of a pencil.
-My hearing restored, the slight headache I came with gone, bearing a certain lightness that’s hard to describe, I thoroughly enjoy the facial massage.
+My hearing restored, the slight headache I came with gone, and, with new sense of lightness that’s hard to describe, I thoroughly enjoy the facial massage.
 Sadek includes it to stimulate the facial meridians, or channels, that correspond to the digestive system and other major organs.

-To be sure, there is the typical mainstream versus alternative push-pull debate on ear candling, both online and in the real world, with each side arguing that its treatment is safer and more effective than the alternative.
+To be sure, there is the typical mainstream medicine versus alternative, integrative, complementary approach push-pull debate on ear candling, both online and in the real world, with each side arguing that its treatments are safer and more effective.

 I’m no doctor, but I do know I experience the physical benefits and see the wax with my own eyes.
 My aura and energetic field, I can report, feel roughly the same.